-- The APC Hearing Panel pool consists of the members of the Academic Policies Committee, and, when needed, members of the Student Conduct Board. - For each complaint, the APC Hearing Panel will be chosen from the available pools, and it will comprise of at least one student, two faculty members, and the appropriate academic dean or designee, who serves as a convener with no vote.
+- The APC Hearing Panel pool consists of the members of the Academic Policies Committee, and, when needed, members of the Student Conduct Board. - For each complaint, the APC Hearing Panel will be chosen from the available pools, and it will comprise of at least one student, two faculty members, and the executive director of student accountability, safety, and restorative practices, who serves as a convener with no vote.